RuslanZinovyev/train-schedule/README.md

 ## TODO

-- Write Custom exceptions
+- Custom exceptions
-- Proper Exception handling should be added (I would consider Controller advice)
+- Proper Exception handling should be added (Controller advice)
+- Security to protect API from unauthorized access
+- POST and PUT requests to add and modify schedules